ailac22/ivanstagram/README.md

-Ivanstagram is a mini [Instagram](www.instagram.com) clone for the sake of practice
+Ivanstagram is a mini [Instagram](www.instagram.com) clone for the sake of practice.
+It need improvement but ok already.

 You can visit it on https://ivanstagram.herokuapp.com/.
 Be patient on initial load!
 It's a free dyno and it takes some time.